SillyTavern/SillyTavern-Docs/Usage/API Connections.md

 - No content filter
 - Paid subscription required
+- the most capable model, Clio, is only accessible on their highest paid account tier.
 - [Setup Instructions](https://docs.sillytavern.app/usage/api-connections/novelai/)

 ### ChatGPT (by OpenAI)

 - easy to setup and acquire an API key, 4k 8k, 32k context models available.
-- free trial requires a valid phone number, and then required to pre-pay for use credits
+- free trial requires a valid phone number
+- after freetrial, all useage is charged monthly.
 - writing style for roleplay can be repetitive and predictable
 - [Setup Instructions](https://docs.sillytavern.app/usage/api-connections/openai/)

 ### Claude (by Anthropic)

-- Reccomended for users who want creative unique writing style
+- Reccomended for users who want their AI chats to have a creative, unique writing style
 - 4k, 8k, 100k context models available
 - strongst content filter of all APIs (as of June 2023)
 - limited access to most models